h1376h/MLCourse/ML_Obsidian_Vault/Lectures/7/Quiz/L7_3_Quiz.md

 2. When would you prefer soft voting over hard voting?
 3. How does Random Forest handle probability estimates?
 4. What is the advantage of ensemble voting over single tree predictions?
+5. For a 3-tree ensemble with predictions [0.8, 0.6, 0.9], calculate both hard voting result (threshold 0.5) and soft voting average

 For a detailed explanation of this question, see [Question 3: Voting Strategies](L7_3_3_explanation.md).